jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ![Masked and antagonsit](/assets/problem-solving-philosophy.png)
 _The mask we wear to hide our oppression often becomes the face we wear._

 The truth is the stepmother didn't want Cinderella to evolve.
 And the easiest way to prevent competition is to subvert a person's natural motivation to improve themselves.
-The stepmother invalidated Cinderella's pain and replaced Cinderella's reality with a fake story.
+The stepmother invalidated Cinderella's pain and replaced Cinderella's drive ti evolve with a fake story.
 When Cinderella followed her stepmothers commands she was wearing a mask of submission to endure her pain.
 And if she had protested her abuse she'd still be acting within her stepmothers oppression instead of rising above it.

 The philosophy we speak isn't the philosophy we believe in.
 Our true beliefs are revealed by the effects our tools have in the world.
-Like mixed-martial artists know, the stepmother was making up rules, and Cinderella's desire for freedom only came try when grabbed the tools she needed to change the world to her benefit.
+Like mixed-martial artists know, the stepmother was making up rules, and Cinderella's desire for freedom only came true when she grabbed the tools she needed to change the world to her benefit.

 Another important thing to learn from stories is that once they end, the hero and villian are no longer main characters.
 We don't need to hear from Cinderella after she marries the Prince because "they lived happily ever after".
 As for the stepmother, she has no more tools to attack Cinderella with, and is thus no longer a threat worthy of attention.